 It's a challenge just to see the tiny daytime signal.
 This receiver manages to pull the signal out of the noise by using extremely low bandwidth, achieved in an unorthodox manner.
 Here's the inside of the receiver:

-The 6 MHz oscillator is intentionally chosen to be a little off frequency, about 100 Hz.
-It is divided down to 60 kHz (off about 1 Hz) and used to chop the received 60 kHz with an analog switch.
-Since the oscillator is slightly off frequency, the converted 60 kHz signal comes out at about 1 Hz.
+The 6 MHz oscillator is intentionally chosen to be a little off frequency, about 100 to 200 Hz.
+It is divided down to 60 kHz (off about 1 to 2 Hz) and used to chop the received 60 kHz with an analog switch.
+Since the oscillator is slightly off frequency, the converted 60 kHz signal comes out at about 1 or 2 Hz.
 This low frequency signal passes through a 3 Hz low-pass filter and is rectified.
 The effective bandwidth is quite low and the signal just peaks up above the noise.
 The receiver is fed by the antenna and amplifier at the top of this page.

 I don't recommend this circuit as a project for a beginner, but supply it as a curiosity.
 If you're experienced, give it a try; it's pretty interesting to use.
 I'll just snap a photo from my notebook: